chipbaber/packer-oci/README.md

 - Configuring OCI Infrastructure to support an Image
 - Launching an OCI Instance and installing software (packer and git)
-- Using Packer to build a custom OCI image which is configured to support a desktop login via VNC, firewall configuration and a custom environment (Docker and VNC services))
+- Using Packer to build a custom OCI image which is configured to support a desktop login via VNC, firewall configuration, identification labels  and a custom environment (Docker and VNC services))